Ravenous (1999) ****½

 Last weekend, the state of Maryland— and judging from the maps I saw on TV, pretty much the whole northeastern quarter of the continental United States— got hit with the biggest motherfucking snowstorm to roll into town since at least 1983.
 I ended up snowed in at a friend’s house for more than two days with a bunch of folks I’d gone to a party with the night before, and by the end of that time, all nine of us (nine!) were in Cabin Fever Central.
 Naturally, we averaged a Donner Party joke about once every 75 minutes.
 Oddly enough, something about being immobilized by nearly 30 inches of snow and joking constantly about eating each other to survive put me in the mood to revisit a little movie that might just have been the best horror flick (if indeed this genre-bender can be so described) of 1999: Antonia Bird’s Ravenous.
 Chances are you didn’t see this one when it was in the theater (for all of three hours, or so it seemed).
 You missed out big, let me tell you.
 For one thing, when was the last time you saw a movie about cannibalism play in mainstream American theaters?
 (And don't even talk to me about Hannibal— need I remind you that it came out after Ravenous, and had the advantage of being a sequel to one of the biggest hits of the preceding decade?)
 For another, how long has it been since you’ve seen an American horror flick that successfully struck the delicate balance between having a sense of humor and remaining serious enough to have some impact in the scare scenes?
 And can you even remember when you last saw such a film that featured a thoughtful script, spot-on direction, and not a single bad performance among the entire cast?

 Lieutenant John Boyd (Guy Pearce, from The Road and the unfortunate 2002 remake of The Time Machine) of the US Army has just been promoted to the rank of captain, and awarded a medal in honor of a heroic deed he performed in the recently concluded Mexican-American War.
 This is rather ironic, for not only is Boyd no hero, he’s an out-and-out coward.
 You see, Boyd's regiment one day found itself under attack from greatly superior enemy forces; badly outnumbered, the regiment was slaughtered nearly to a man.
 As soon as he realized the extent to which the tide of battle was turning against his side, Boyd got down on the ground and played dead in an effort to save his own skin, while his comrades died for real all around him.
 At the battle’s close, Boyd was loaded onto a wagon beneath a whole stack of corpses, his colonel’s blood dripping onto his face and down his throat.
-But as he explained to his commanding officer, General Slauson (John Spencer), after the fact, “something changed” after a few hours of those hellish conditions.
+But as he explained to his commanding officer, General Slauson (John Spencer, of WarGames), after the fact, “something changed” after a few hours of those hellish conditions.
 Boyd was suddenly swept by a surge of vigor and bravery; he clawed his way out of the meat wagon and proceeded to seize the Mexicans’ base-camp singlehandedly.
 (One assumes that the psychological edge conferred upon him by his horrific appearance had something to do with Boyd’s remarkable success.)
 Needless to say, all of the army’s manuals of standard operating procedure were silent on the subject of officers who commit acts of both conspicuous valor and borderline-treasonable cowardice on the same day, and Boyd’s actions presented his superiors with a real puzzle.
 Ultimately, Slauson settled upon promoting and decorating Boyd for capturing the Mexican encampment, then transferring him to Fort Spencer, a tiny, out-of-the-way outpost on the western face of the Sierra Nevada mountains, a continent’s breadth away from the general and his brigade.

 Fort Spencer, as you’ve probably guessed, is a sort of holding pen for men the army doesn’t quite know what to do with.
 Its commander, Colonel Hart (Jeffrey Jones, from Howard the Duck and Beetlejuice), is aging, out of shape, and far too intellectually inclined to fit well within the army hierarchy.
 His top-ranking subordinate, Major Knox (Stephen Spinella), is a drunk.
 And among the grunts, Private Toffler (Jeremy Davies, who later turned up in the American Solaris remake) is a religious loony, Private Reich (Neal McDonough, from Minority Report and Darkman) is a loose cannon, and Private Cleaves (David Arquette, of Buffy the Vampire Slayer and Scream) is a great lover of any sort of intoxicant.
 With all the passes through the mountains shut down for the winter, the fort has little reason to exist at all, and its compliment is reduced to the bare minimum necessary to prevent it from falling apart.
 The only other people there when Boyd arrives are the five aforementioned soldiers and an Indian couple known as George (Joseph Running Fox) and Martha (Sheila Tousey, from Lord of Illusions), who perform most of the handyman and housekeeper functions around the place.
 Looks like it’s going to be a long winter.